DAC: Detector-Agnostic Spatial Covariances for Deep Local Features: Conclusions

 \section{Conclusions}

 In this paper, we formulate, for the first time in the literature, detector-agnostic models for the spatial covariances of deep local features.
 Specifically, we proposed two methods based on their learned score maps: one using local-feature scores directly, and another theoretically-motivated method using local structure tensors.
-Our experiments on KITTI and TUM show that our covariances are well calibrated, significantly benefiting 3D-geometry estimation tasks.
+Our experiments on KITTI and TUM show that our covariances are well calibrated, significantly benefiting 3D-geometry estimation tasks. \iftoggle{cvprfinal}{ { \PAR{Acknowledgements.} The authors thank Alejandro Fontán Villacampa for his thoughtful comments and help with the experiments.
+This work was supported by the Ministerio de Universidades Scholarship FPU21/04468. } }{}